daveshanley/quobix.com/content/articles/experience-engineering/index.md

 DX is a **_sibling_** to UX and UI.
 The focus is on developers and their experience while building applications on top of (or using) a product.

-**Developers want simple tools** that **_' just work ' and then get out of the way_**.
+**Developers want simple tools** that **_'just work' and then get out of the way_**.
 They have little time for '_yet another learning curve_.'
 A developer wants a tool to feel familiar and intuitive, like picking up a screwdriver.

 Developer tools need to **fit** into existing workflows or existing development environments.